 Holm of course is a specialised striker.
 Before getting into MMA, she already had a championship title in the IKF (International Kickboxing Federation) National Amateur tournament and a strong professional boxing career, holding multiple welterweight championship titles.
-This expertise is clearly reflected in her record with a majority 8 knockouts out of 12 victories with 4 other decision victories and none via submission.
+This expertise is clearly reflected in her record with a majority eight knockouts out of 12 victories, with four decision victories and none via submission.

 The polarising difference in skillset was part of why she was able to come out on top against the historically unbeatable Ronda Rousey (UFC 193).
 This performance was a great demonstration of her technique, timing and power, and was arguably one of the most ground-breaking fights in the women's UFC division so far.